 Students will develop a biblical understanding of children and various childhood problems.
-This understanding will be used to critique current secular theories regarding these issues and in learning to counsel children and their parents biblically.
+This understanding will be used to critique current secular theories regarding these issues andto learn how to counsel children and their parents biblically.

 CNSLN 4903 Special Issues in Biblical Counseling